Constructing EYM amplitudes by inverse soft limit: Introduction

 \section{Introduction}

 Scattering amplitudes have been shown to possess a universal soft limit \cite{Weinberg:1965nx}, which states that an $n$-particle amplitude can factorize into a soft factor and an $(n-1)$-particle amplitude when the momentum of an external particle tends to zero.
 Based on the Britto-Cachazo-Feng-Witten (BCFW) recursion \cite{Britto:2004ap,Britto:2005fq}, it was further shown that one could even do the inverse soft limit (ISL) \cite{Arkani-Hamed:2009ljj,Arkani-Hamed:n=4,Arkani-Hamed:t} to reconstruct a full amplitude by associating soft factors to amplitudes with deformed momentum.
-The ISL method has been successfully applied to constructing the MHV amplitudes in Yang-Mills (YM) and gravitational (GR) theories and further extended to situations beyond MHV \cite{Arkani-Hamed:n=4,Boucher-Veronneau:2011rwd,Nguyen:2009jk,Bullimore_2011,Nandan:2012rk}.
+The ISL method has been successfully applied to construct the MHV amplitudes in Yang-Mills (YM) and gravitational (GR) theories and further extended to situations beyond MHV \cite{Bern:1998sv,Arkani-Hamed:n=4,Boucher-Veronneau:2011rwd,Nguyen:2009jk,Bullimore_2011,Nandan:2012rk}.

-In \cite{Tian:2021dzf}, a symmetric formula of double trace Einstein-Yang-Mills (EYM)\footnote{In this paper, B-field and dilaton are also involved in the theory.} amplitude in four dimensions was introduced through the expansion formulas \cite{Stieberger:2016lng,Nandan:2016pya,Schlotterer:2016cxa,Fu:2017uzt,Chiodaroli:2017ngp,Teng:2017tbo,Du:2017gnh}.
+In \cite{Tian:2021dzf}, a symmetric formula of double trace Einstein-Yang-Mills (EYM) amplitude\footnote{ In this paper, EYM theory means the theory that also involves antisymmetric B field and dilaton, while the external particles of amplitudes can only be gravitons and gluons.} in four dimensions was introduced through the expansion formulas \cite{Stieberger:2016lng,Nandan:2016pya,Schlotterer:2016cxa,Fu:2017uzt,Chiodaroli:2017ngp,Teng:2017tbo,Du:2017gnh}.
 In this formula, a double-trace MHV amplitude is expressed via summing over all possible graphs \cite{Hou:2018bwm,Du:2019vzf} obtained by the following two steps: (i). constructing a bridge, which may pass through some gravitons, between the two gluon traces, (ii). constructing a spanning forest, which roots at nodes in the previous step, by the remaining gravitons.
 Such a spanning forest form can be considered as a generalization of the ones for GR \cite{Nguyen:2009jk,Hodges:2012ym,Feng:2012sy} and single-trace EYM amplitudes \cite{Du:2016wkt,Fu:2017uzt,Teng:2017tbo,Chiodaroli:2017ngp}, which were investigated earlier.

 A key feature of the spanning forest formulas is that each edge between two adjacent nodes occurs as a term in the soft graviton factor.
 Thus one may realize that the spanning forest form can result from the ISL straightforwardly.
 However, if one tries to reconstruct an EYM amplitude with $r$ gravitons via ISL, the soft factors accompanying a new graviton should be inserted into an EYM amplitude with $r-1$ gravitons.
 Graphically, this procedure can be described by adding a leaf (corresponding to the new graviton) to a graph with $r-1$ gravitons.
 This seems to conflict with the full spanning forest formula where a graviton can also play as an internal node.
 As checked in \cite{Nguyen:2009jk,Boucher-Veronneau:2011rwd} for GR amplitudes, the contributions of graphs that involves the soft gravitons are in fact absorbed by the deformation of momentum.
 In this note, we fill this gap for EYM amplitudes, in a systematical way.
 We show that Schouten identities can be braided via graphs, into more complicated ones.
 With this trick, we generally prove that the single- and double-trace MHV formulas of EYM amplitudes can be reconstructed by ISL.\footnote{We acknowledge the referee of the paper \cite{Tian:2021dzf} for suggesting us to recover the relationship between ISL and the spanning forest formula of EYM.}